magento/merchdocs/src/catalog/product-price-tier.md

 1. In the _Tier Price_ section, click <span class="btn">Add</span>.

    If you’re creating a tier of several prices, click **Add** for each additional level, so you can work all tiers at the same time.
-Each tier in the group has the same website and customer group{% if "Default.B2B Only" contains site.edition %} or shared catalog assignment{% endif %}, but a different quantity and price.
+Each tier in the group has the same website and customer group or shared catalog assignment, but a different quantity and price.

 ## Configure the price tier